Configuring maxBounds and minZoom in Leaflet via Python

 m.save("dashboard_map.html")

-ipyleaflet (Jupyter/Interactive Workflows)
+ipyleaflet (Jupyter and Interactive Workflows)

 from ipyleaflet import Map, Rectangle